Zainab-Rizwan/face-mask-detector/README.md

 License
 ------------
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.txt` for more information